 - The developers originally wanted quests, where there would be suicidal people giving objectives to Simon in an effort to prevent them from committing suicide, but this was scrapped very early in development.

-- The dead body in the tub that Simon encounters was originally supposed to be dead from a pill overdose, but the blood was added in later.
+- The dead body in the tub that Simon encounters was originally supposed to be dead from a pill overdose, but blood was added in later to imply a more violent method of suicide, which also explains Simon's rather lackluster reaction to it.

 - Early screenshots of the mod also show that you were apparently able to nail headshots, instantly killing an enemy and removing the head in a spray of blood as well.
-While a more minor form, as typical for shooters, is still in the game - shots to the head do deal slightly better damage, complete with a version of the Faster in Doctor's Story and co-op that wears a metal cage around its head specifically to keep you from shooting it there - this was presumably removed due to not fitting the tone of the game and making combat too easy, with the only enemy whose heads can still be removed by shooting it being the Suiciders (presumably as an unintended side-effect of the programming for them to live up to their name when you get close to them).
+While a more minor form, as typical for shooters, is still in the game - shots to the head do deal slightly better damage, complete with a version of the Faster in Doctor's Story and co-op that wears a metal cage around its head specifically to nullify headshot damage - this was presumably removed due to not fitting the tone of the game and making combat too easy, with the only enemy whose heads can still be removed by shooting it being the Suiciders (presumably as an unintended side-effect of the programming for them to live up to their name when you get close to them).

 - The Watros only encountered in the co-op campaign were apparently meant to be fought as a boss at some point, as players have found unused animations of the things re-submerging themselves and of a full theme song for them that is never used in-game.